vsramanujan/asynchronous-javascript/README.md

 ```

 - So the thunk itself has become a container around that particular collection of state (aka 10,15 here)
-- This container can now passed around anywhere in my program and to extract the value I just need to call it
+- This container can now be passed around anywhere in my program and to extract the value I just need to call it
 - So I don't need to pass the state itself around, but only the container needs to be passed around

 - __This is the fundamental underpinning for what a promise is - a wrapper around a value__